ayushm/Beepi-ProjectX/README.md

 # Beepi - Car Search and Price Range Selector

+View live version at http://ayushmehra.com/beepi/ and the likes version (not yet optimized, slow initial page load) at http://ayushmehra.com/beepi/likes/

 Renders list of cars from json (js/cars.json in this example) and creates a search bar and price range selector with graph of price buckets as shown below.

 ![alt text](http://i.imgur.com/fIkNa5N.png "Sample Screenshot")